-3. SCOPE OF POLICY
+1. SCOPE OF POLICY

-This policy and its related procedure apply to:
+This policy applies to:

-- All international NIDA students enrolled in accredited courses. - All international students with prior enrolment, withdrawn or deferred, where the relevant fee liability was incurred while they were enrolled or is directly related to their enrolment. - All students on Study Abroad programs at NIDA where the fees relate to their NIDA experience.
+- a.
+All fees inclusive of tuition, student services, amenities and goods and services. - b.
+All domestic students enrolled in accredited higher education or vocational courses. - c.
+All domestic students with prior enrolment, withdrawn or deferred, where the relevant fee - liability was incurred while they were enrolled or is directly related to their enrolment.